alertflex/altprobe/README.md

-# Altprobe
+# Altprobe Collector

-Altprobe is a component of the Alertflex project, it has functional of a collector according to SIEM/Log Management terminologies.
+Altprobe has functional of a collector according to SIEM/Log Management terminologies.
-In tandem with Alertflex controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog and threat intelligence platform MISP.
+In tandem with Controller, Altprobe can integrate a Wazuh Host IDS (OSSEC fork) and Suricata Network IDS with log management platform Graylog and threat intelligence platform MISP.
 ![](https://github.com/olegzhr/altprobe/blob/master/img/arch.png)